Chithradheep/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ## Program:
 ```
 #Program to find the solution for the given linear equations.
-#Developed by: CHITHRADHEEP R
+#Developed by: SELVA KANI
-#RegisterNumber: 2305002003
+#RegisterNumber: 2305002020
 import numpy as np
 A=np.array([[5,-3,-10],[2,2,-3],[-3,-1,5]])
 B=np.array([-9,4,-1])